Nithya0710/Proxy-Server/README.md

 # Proxy-Web-Server

-This project implements a multithreaded HTTP/HTTPS proxy server with a built-in GUI using Python and Tkinter.
+This project implements a multithreaded HTTP/HTTPS proxy server with a built-in GUI using Python and tkinter.
 The proxy server supports caching, logs all events in a graphical interface, and maintains a list of cached websites.

 ## Features
 1. Handles both HTTP and HTTPS traffic